Open Educational Resources

 • Power analysis for factorial designs using the SuperPower app

-If you use the guide, please consider citing it: Bartlett, J.E.
-(2022, February 1).
+If you use the guide, please cite it as: Bartlett, J.E.
+(2022, May 3).
 Introduction to Power Analysis: A Guide to G*Power, jamovi, and Superpower. https://osf.io/zqphw/.
 DOI: 10.17605/OSF.IO/PCFVJ.

 ScholaRship